BorisPaunovic/School-Management-System-Database/README.md

 Thank you for your interest in the School Management System Database project.
 We hope it proves to be a valuable resource for implementing the database component of your school management system!

-Feel free to adjust it based on your preferences or specific project details.